On July 1, 1918 many federal labor unions met at a convention in Washington, DC. They then

 Local 195, IFPTE represented approximately 8,000 people (both agency and full members).

-During the past fifteen years, Local 195, IFPTE’s office moved four times.
+During the past thirty-eight years, Local 195, IFPTE’s office moved four times.
 The office was first

 located in Nutley, NJ.
 In 1978 the office moved to Totowa, NJ and then in 1982 to East